microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 ENABLE_DEV_CODE | No | Defaults to `false`.
 It is not recommended to enable this flag, it is for development testing scenarios only.
 APPLICATION_TITLE | No | Defaults to "".
 Providing a value for this parameter will replace the Information Assistant's title in the black banner at the top of the UX.
 ENABLE_BING_SAFE_SEARCH | No | Defaults to `true` If you are using the Bing Search API, you can set the following values to enable safe search.
-SHAREPOINT_SITES and SHAREPOINT_FOLDERS | No | Delimited comma list of sharepoint sites and folders you wish you ingest, these share a 1:1 relationship.
-For each entry in SHAREPOINT_SITES, you must have ONE entry in SHAREPOINT_FOLDERS. i.e. `SHAREPOINT_SITES=site1,site2` then `SHAREPOINT_FOLDERS=folder1forsite1,folder2forsite2` Information on setting up Sharepoint Ingestion can be found here [Sharepoint Feature](/docs/features/sharepoint.md)
+SHAREPOINT_SITES</br>SHAREPOINT_FOLDERS | No | Comma separated list of SharePoint sites and folders you wish you ingest, these share a 1:1 relationship.
+For each entry in SHAREPOINT_SITES, you must have ONE entry in SHAREPOINT_FOLDERS. i.e. `SHAREPOINT_SITES=site1,site2` then `SHAREPOINT_FOLDERS=folder1forsite1,folder2forsite2` Information on setting up SharePoint Ingestion can be found here [SharePoint Feature](/docs/features/sharepoint.md)

 ## Log into Azure using the Azure CLI